Masquerade (Khachaturian): In sports

+In recent decades, the Waltz has become popular with figure skaters with notable performers dancing to it, most prominently Mao Asada, Tatiana Volosozhar and Maxim Trankov, Johnny Weir, and Evgenia Medvedeva.

 Recordings

 In 1954, Khachaturian recorded the Waltz, Nocturne, and Mazurka from the Suite, conducting the Philharmonia Orchestra for Columbia Records (also recording some of his other scores in the same sessions).